Brian McKnight: Motown Records: Bethlehem and Back at One (1998–2004)

-Warner Brothers: Ten and media/radio gigs (2005–2014)
+Warner Brothers: Ten and performances (2005–2014)

+In early 2005, McKnight made a camei appearance in Mariah Carey's "It's Like That" music video directed by Brett Ratner.
 In late 2005, McKnight signed with Warner Bros.
 Records and released the album Ten during December 2006.
 It was his only studio album with the label.
 Three singles were released from the album: "Find Myself in You" (which originally appeared on the soundtrack to the 2006 Tyler Perry movie Madea's Family Reunion), "Used to Be My Girl" and "What's My Name".
 In October 2007, McKnight made his Broadway debut in the show Chicago.

 Between 2006 and 2010, McKnight hosted The Brian McKnight Morning Show, a radio show with Pat Prescott on KTWV The Wave in Los Angeles.
-The show was briefly simulcast on KHJZ-FM, Smooth Jazz 95.7 The Wave in Houston, Texas.
-In January 2009, McKnight hosted "The Brian McKnight Show" on 98.7 KISS FM in New York City.

-In 2009, McKnight appeared in the eighth season of Celebrity Apprentice.
+The show was briefly simulcast on KHJZ-FM, Smooth Jazz 95.7 The Wave in Houston.
+In January 2009, McKnight hosted "The Brian McKnight Show" on 98.7 KISS-FM in New York City.
+In 2009, he appeared as a performer in the eighth season of Celebrity Apprentice.
 Each celebrity played to raise money for the charity of his or her choice.
-McKnight elected to play for Youthville USA.

-Between September 2009 and May 2010, McKnight served as the media personality and hosted The Brian McKnight Show, a late night talk show billed as a combination of talk and variety which aired in syndication.

-McKnight sang the National Anthem for MLB Opening Day in Cincinnati, Ohio with his sons Brian, Jr. and Niko on March 31, 2011.
-He had previously sung the National Anthem for the 1997 NBA All-Star Game in Cleveland, Game 6 of the 2002 World Series in Anaheim, California (near his Los Angeles home), and the 2005 Major League Baseball All-Star Game in Detroit.
-He has also made numerous other "National Anthem" appearances throughout his career.
-Additionally, McKnight sang "God Bless America" in the 7th inning of Game 7 of the National League Champion Series in San Francisco on October 22, 2012.
+He elected to play for Youthville USA.
+Between September 2009 and May 2010, he hosted The Brian McKnight Show, a late night talk show billed as a combination of talk and variety which aired in syndication.
+McKnight sang the national anthem for MLB Opening Day in Cincinnati, Ohio with his sons Brian, Jr. and Niko on March 31, 2011.
+He had sung the national anthem for the 1997 NBA All-Star Game in Cleveland, Game 6 of the 2002 World Series in Anaheim, California (near his Los Angeles home), and the 2005 Major League Baseball All-Star Game in Detroit.
+He has sung the anthem throughout his career at numerous places.
+He sang "God Bless America" in the 7th inning of Game 7 of the National League Championship Series in San Francisco on October 22, 2012.

 On April 23, 2012, McKnight posted to YouTube "If You're Ready To Learn", which has been characterized by Billboard as a "filthy jam".
-Billboard selected this lyric from the work to quote: "Let me show you how your p—y works / Since you didn't bring it to me first."
-Other media outlets such as MTV, the Toronto Sun, and NewMediaRockstars have also written about McKnight's recent, more adult-oriented efforts.
-Shortly after the single's release, McKnight and Funny or Die revealed that the single was a collaboration between the two.
+Billboard selected this lyric from the song to quote: "Let me show you how your __ works / Since you didn't bring it to me first."
+Other media outlets including MTV, the Toronto Sun, and NewMediaRockstars have written about McKnight's recent, more adult-oriented efforts.
+Soontly after the single's release, McKnight and Funny or Die revealed that the single was a collaboration between the two.
 McKnight later explained that he wrote the parody as a commentary on the state of R&B, which he noted was in a period of degradation overall with famous radio station 98.7 Kiss FM shuttering and hit singles being inferior quality music, among other ailments.